sumukus/ndnSIM/README.md

 # ndnSIM
-Named Data Networking(NDN) is one of the architecture of Information-Centric Networking.
-T
+Named Data Networking(NDN) is one of the architectures of Information-Centric Networking.
 ## Installation of Required Packages
 I have used Ubuntu 20.04 to run and simulate it.
 1. ##### sudo apt install build-essential libsqlite3-dev libboost-all-dev libssl-dev git python3-setuptools castxml